dcastro5/test/test.md

 Operates out of Baja y Tijuana -> Mexicali.
 Most violent.
 They take it seriously -> hit teams, enforcers from street gangs; assassinate who use corridor without tax to AFO.
+Employ radio scanners, line taps & hackers + automatic weaponry.
+Once tried to assassinate El Chapo Guzman at the airport, killed Cardinal by accident.

+**6**
+_Pictures_
+AFO = Green;
+Lost ground to the other guys out of Sinaloa, the Sinaloa Federation -> El Chapo

+**7**
+_Sinaloa Federation_
+Led by El Chapo, who, ironically, promotes dealmaking over bloodshed.
+Their main U.S. entry-point is Nogales, adjacent border towns in AZ and Mexico.
+They also use Chicago as a sort of U.S. base, the Costco of Cocaine; Chicago has over 100,000 street gang members; south side.
+El Universal accused the DEA of cooperating with Sinaloa; when closest (’06-’12), most violence & control.

+**8**
+_Pictures_
+Yellow = Sinaloa Federation
+Red = Gulfo
+Blue = Juarez

+**9**